RouleThomas/Akizu_Lab/001_EZH1_project/009__integration_NPC_WTKO_K27me3K4me3_005_008/labnote.md

 ```

-- NOTE: for `output/binBw/WT_EZH2flank1kb.bgz` I indicated whether upstream and downstream the peak with `direction`
+- *NOTE: for `output/binBw/WT_EZH2flank1kb.bgz` I indicated whether upstream and downstream the peak with `direction`; the method I used was to say row 1 = upstream and row 2 = downstream, etc...
+BUT that lead to issue when peaks are close together!!!!
+Let's better generate two separate file; one for downstream; one for upstream*